Learn how to make a simple tulle skirt with an elastic waistband with this easy sewing tutorial for beginners.

 Related: How to make a tiered tulle skirt / gathered tutu skirt / circle tulle skirt / reusable tulle produce bags / easy one-seam tutu skirt

-I fell in love with midi skirts and pleated skirts this summer and this is how the pink tulle skirt came to life.
+I totally fell in love with midi skirts and pleated skirts this summer, and that’s how this pink tulle skirt came to be!

 Sewing supplies – DIY tulle skirt